sanity-io/sanity-recipes/README.md

 ### Filter-aware Custom Input Component

 The [Sanity documentation](https://sanity.io/docs) contains several examples on how to create a Custom Input Component, but what if you want one which is also aware of language filter options?
 [This component](snippets/CustomObjectInputWithLanguageFilter.js) provides a good point of departure for making your own.

+### Conditional fields Custom Input Compoent

+This [custom input component](snippets/conditionalFieldsCustomInputComponent.js) shows an example of how to render a field conditionally of a field’s value in your document.

 ## License